 The Kremlin says Mr. Putin made his comment during a telephone call Tuesday with German Chancellor Angela Merkel.

 President Putin accused the Ukrainian government of pursuing an "anti-constitutional" path by using force against the pro-Russian demonstrators who have taken over official buildings in 10 southeastern Ukrainian towns and cities.

-The Kremlin says the Russian and German leaders hope Thursday's talks in Geneva between the European Union, Russia, Ukraine, and the United States will show the importance of finding a peaceful solution.
+The Kremlin says the Russian and German leaders hope Thursday's talks will show the importance of finding a peaceful solution.